DETAILED ACTION

 Klaiman discloses 15.
 (Currently Amended) The method of claim 1, wherein the machine learning algorithm employs GAN based pixel-to-pixel transform.(see claim 14)

 Klaiman discloses 16.
-(Currently Amended) The method of claim 1, wherein the machine learning algorithm is trained using a training data set that comprises at least one image of the at least three position markers and the stained sample that is stained in a first set of conditions, and at least one image of the stained sample that is stained in a second set of conditions. (see claim 4)
+(Currently Amended) The method of claim 1, wherein the ]]including the plurality of physical position markers and the stained sample under a first set of staining conditions, and at least one image of the sample stained nder a second set of staining conditions. (see claim 4)

 Klaiman discloses 19.
 (Currently Amended) The method of claim 1, wherein the sample comprises bodily fluid selected from the group consisting of amniotic fluid, aqueous humour, vitreous humour, blood, breast milk, cerebrospinal fluid (CSF), cerumen (earwax), chyle, chime, endolymph, perilymph, feces, breath, gastric acid, gastric juice, lymph, mucus, pericardial fluid, peritoneal fluid, pleural fluid, pus, rheum, saliva, exhaled breath condensates, sebum, semen, sputum, sweat, synovial fluid, tears, vomit, urine, and any combination thereof.
 (Klaiman, paragraph 125)